Creating a fun & sustainable trails system for Chaffee County

 - Critical wildlife habitat

-The Chaffee Trails System & Conservation Plan builds on the 2021 Chaffee County Outdoor Recreation Management Plan, which sets a priority to retain the exceptional forests, waters and wildlife that make Chaffee County such a special place to live and visit.
+The Trails System & Conservation Plan builds on the 2021 Chaffee County Outdoor Recreation Management Plan, which sets a priority to protect the exceptional forests, waters and wildlife that make Chaffee County such a special place to live and visit.
 The plan also:

 - Identifies opportunities for new trails and related infrastructure